2. Make an appointment with your advisor to select your courses. (Please contact the Counseling Center if you do not know your advisor.)

 eLearning is the use of technology to learn anywhere and anytime.
 It is instructional delivery that does not require the student to be physically present in the same location as the instructor.
 Historically, distance education meant correspondence.
 Today, audio, video and computer technology are more common delivery modes.

-1. You must have proficient computer skills, including the use of email and the Internet
+1. Have proficient computer skills, including the use of email and the Internet

 2. Take initiative, be self-reliant and self-motivated